 at the castle’s ankles

-Senan Brennan, pictured here with fiddle player Clare Gallagher entertained with a selection of musical pieces from the local area.
-They were joined by guest Bóhrain player Rossa Ó Snodaigh.
+Pictured here is Senan Brennan from Rossnowlagh playing guitar along with fiddle player Clare Gallagher from Kilcar entertained us with a selection of musical pieces from the local area.
+They were joined by guest Bóhrain player Rossa Ó Snodaigh, originally from Dublin but now living in Co Leitrim.
+Both Senan and Rossa play in the band Kila.

 Saturday 28th May